-Gastroenteritis presentations at EDs were stable in the past week and remained in the mid-range of values usually reported at this time of year (Figure 15).
+Gastroenteritis presentations at EDs increased in the past week into the upper range of values usually reported at this time of year (Figure 15).

 Figure 15.
 Number of gastroenteritis presentations to Emergency Departments in WA by week, 2019 to 2024 YTD